What is a risk assessment?

 How to carry out a risk assessment?

-The HSE has recommended a five-step process to completing a risk assessment.
-This provides a useful check list to follow to ensure that the assessment is suitably comprehensive.
+The HSE has recommended a five-step process for completing a risk assessment.
+This provides a useful checklist to follow to ensure that the assessment is suitably comprehensive.
 It involves:

 - Identifying potential hazards

 - Identifying who might be harmed by those hazards